OmarAlawi16/Project-Starter-Kit/README.md

 - ✅ Secure implementation with input validation and HTTPS enforced.

 For a step-by-step guide to setting up the project, please see [start-vite-project.md](start-vite-project.md).
-For a detailed checklist and contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## How to Contribute